pixdoet/aMuseMent/share/doc/yt_dlp/README.txt

 soundcloud

 -   formats: Formats to request from the API.
-Requested values should be in the format of {protocol}_{extension} (omitting the bitrate), e.g. hls_opus,http_aac.
-The * character functions as a wildcard, e.g.
-    *_mp3, and can be passed by itself to request all formats.
-Known protocols include http, hls and hls-aes; known extensions include aac, opus and mp3.
+Requested values should be in the format of {protocol}_{codec}, e.g. hls_opus,http_aac.
+The * character functions as a wildcard, e.g. *_mp3, and can be passed by itself to request all formats.
+Known protocols include http, hls and hls-aes; known codecs include aac, opus and mp3.
 Original download formats are always extracted.
 Default is http_aac,hls_aac,http_opus,hls_opus,http_mp3,hls_mp3

 orfon (orf:on)